 See more: readability-calculator source code

 In 2013-2014 I had a great time with Kaggle.
 As soon as I got to know this website, I became addicted to it and started to participate in as many competitions as my schedule allowed me.
-However, as everybody knows, time is a limited resource….
-Thus, I am much less active now.
-Nevertheless, if there is any interesting competition going on and you want to team up with me, please let me know! 🙂
+However, as everybody knows, time is a limited resource… Thus, I am much less active now.
+Nevertheless, if there is an interesting competition going on and you want to team up with me, please let me know! 🙂

-See more: my kaggle profile
+See more: my Kaggle profile